Fadi Alloush: International career

 Alloush represented the Lebanon national team.
 One of his goals was against Hong Kong in the 1994 World Cup qualifiers, scoring a 79th minute penalty.
 He also scored a 32nd-minute goal against Kazakhstan in a friendly in 1996.

 Personal life

 Alloush's daughter, Hiba, also plays football; she represented Lebanon internationally at senior level.
-As of July 2019, Alloush is working in a Lebanese bank, and is a supervisor for the women's department of the Lebanese Football Association.
+As of July 2019, Alloush was working in a Lebanese bank, and was a supervisor for the women's department of the Lebanese Football Association.

 Career statistics

 International

 Scores and results list Lebanon's goal tally first, score column indicates score after each Alloush goal.